chandugopavarpu/Clipboard-Command-Executor/README.md

 🧲 System Tray Support – Easily pause/resume via tray icon (optional)

-📦 Requirements
+📦 **Requirements**
-Install dependencies using pip:

-bash
-Copy
-Edit
-pip install pyperclip pygetwindow pymsgbox pyautogui psutil Optional (for tray icon):
+Install dependencies using pip: pip install pyperclip pygetwindow pymsgbox pyautogui psutil pip install pystray pillow

-bash
-Copy
-Edit
-pip install pystray pillow
-🚀 How It Works
+🚀 **How It Works**
-Copy a shell command to clipboard
+1.Copy a shell command to clipboard

-You'll be prompted: "Do you want to run this command?"
+2.You'll be prompted: "Do you want to run this command?"

-If accepted, it checks for existing CMD windows
+3.If accepted, it checks for existing CMD windows

-You can:
+4.You can:

    Select an existing window

    Leave blank to open a new terminal

    Cancel to abort

-The command is validated, optionally corrected, and executed
+5.The command is validated, optionally corrected, and executed

-Every command is logged in a file (command_log.txt)
+6.Every command is logged in a file (command_log.txt)